 How to Grow Your Wild Orchids on Trees

-Below are some steps to show you how to grow orchids on your trees.
+Below, our orchid biologist Jason Downing shows you how to grow orchids on trees.
 If you want more information on how to grow orchids in South Florida, read more about the Million Orchid Project at Fairchild Tropical Botanic Garden!

 Shop Orchids at the Fairchild Plant Store Online!